 Have you ever found yourself tossing and turning in bed, unable to fall asleep no matter how tired you are or how much sleep you had before?
 Or maybe you wake up in the middle of the night and can't seem to get back to sleep?
 You're not alone.
 According to the National Sleep Foundation, 30 to 40% of adults experience insomnia at some point in their lives.
-In this article, we'll explore the common causes of insomnia and provide tips to help you improve your sleep.
+If you're asking why can't I sleep, why can't I sleep at night or why can't I fall asleep even when tired, this article explores the common causes of insomnia and provides tips to help you fix insomnia naturally.

 Trouble sleeping: what is insomnia?